Child Care Center Meals

 Participating centers also receive federal reimbursement revenues based on the number of meals served.

-Foreseeing this trend, we focused our work on licensed child care centers to drive enrollment in the CACFP.
+We saw a decline among in-home daycare providers back in 2019, and an increase in the capacity for meals at existing and new child care centers.
+We foresaw this trend, so we focused our work on licensed child care centers to drive enrollment in the CACFP.

 With our stakeholders, we are:

 - Supporting focus group sessions with Somali, Latino and African American families and providers to better understand administration obstacles and regulatory compliance.

 - Developing strategies for raising program awareness of available enrollment process support.